red/red/system/library/call/README.md

 Syntax
 ------------------------

 		USAGE:
-          call cmd /input in /output out /error err /wait
+			call cmd /wait /console /ascii /input in /output out /error err

 		DESCRIPTION:
-          Executes a shell command to run another process.
+			Executes a shell command to run another process.. call is type: function!

 		ARGUMENTS:
-          cmd -- The shell command or file (Type: string)
+			cmd [string!] => The shell command or file.

 		REFINEMENTS:
+			/wait => Runs command and waits for exit.
+			/console => Runs command with I/O redirected to console (TODO).
+			/ascii => Read output as ascii (Windows only).
+			/input
-            /input -- Redirects in to stdin
+				in [string!] => Redirects in to stdin.
-                in -- (Type: string)
+			/output
-            /output -- Redirects stdout to out
+				out [string! block!] => Redirects stdout to out.
-                out -- (Type: string block)
+			/error
-            /error -- Redirects stderr to err
+				err [string! block!] => Redirects stderr to err.
-                err -- (Type: string block)
-            /wait -- Runs command and waits for exit
 		RETURNS:
-            a process ID or 0
+			a process ID, 0 if finished or -1 if error

 When you use the /input, /output, or /error refinements you automatically set the /wait refinement.